-BIOD121 Essentials in Nutrition (3) This course will provide the student with the fundamentals of nutrition, both in theory and application.
+BIOD121 Introduction to Nutrition (3) This course will provide the student with the fundamentals of nutrition, both in theory and application.

-BIOD151 Essential Lab Human Anatomy and Physiology I (4) This course is a systematic integration of the structure and functioning of the cells, tissues, organs, and systems of the human body.
+BIOD151 Essential Human Anatomy and Physiology I w/ Lab (4) This course is a systematic integration of the structure and functioning of the cells, tissues, organs, and systems of the human body.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-BIOD152 Essential Lab Human Anatomy and Physiology II (4) This course is a systematic integration of the structure and functioning of the cells, tissues, organs and systems of the human body.
+BIOD152 Essential Human Anatomy and Physiology II w/ Lab (4) This course is a systematic integration of the structure and functioning of the cells, tissues, organs and systems of the human body.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-BIOD171 Essential Lab Microbiology(4) This course is a systematic examination of the microbial world, emphasizing the properties of bacteria.
+BIOD171 Essential Microbiology w/ Lab (4) This course is a systematic examination of the microbial world, emphasizing the properties of bacteria.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-CHEM103 General Lab Chemistry I (4) The CHEM103 course is currently in the curriculum development stage.
+CHEM103 General Chemistry I w/ Lab (4) The CHEM103 course is currently in the curriculum development stage.
 When the course is completed, the syllabus will be posted on the College and Portage Learning websites.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-CHEM104 General Lab Chemistry II (4) The CHEM104 course is currently in the curriculum development stage.
+CHEM104 General Chemistry II w/ Lab (4) The CHEM104 course is currently in the curriculum development stage.
 When the course is completed, the syllabus will be posted on the College and Portage Learning websites.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-CHEM108 General Lab Chemistry for Health Professions (4) This course is a systematic exploration of the fundamental laws, theories, and mathematical concepts of inorganic, organic and biological chemistry designed to contain comprehensive information needed for health professions study.
+CHEM108 General Chemistry for the Health Professions w/ Lab (4) This course is a systematic exploration of the fundamental laws, theories, and mathematical concepts of inorganic, organic and biological chemistry designed to contain comprehensive information needed for health professions study.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-ENGL101 English Composition I (3) This course will focus on the writing process, the various modes of writing, the research paper process, literary analysis, and reflective writing.
+ENGL101 English Composition (3) This course will focus on the writing process, the various modes of writing, the research paper process, literary analysis, and reflective writing.